jaykjy/CS4240/README.md

-# CS4240
+# CS4240 Virtual and Augmented Reality for Interactive Design
-Labs and assignments for CS4240
+Labs and assignments